-Born and raised in Chicago, Maria Tomasula is an active part of the Chicago art scene.
-Maria Tomasula received a Bachelor of Fine Arts degree from the University of Illinois at Chicago, and then continued her education at Northwestern University, where she earned a Masters degree in Fine Arts.
-She is currently an Assistant Professor at the University of Notre Dame and also is a Lecturer at Northwestern University.
+Born in East Chicago, Indiana, Maria Tomasula is an active part of the Chicago art scene.
+She received a Bachelor of Fine Arts degree from the University of Illinois at Chicago, and then continued her education at Northwestern University, where she earned a Masters degree in Fine Arts.
+She is currently Professor of Art at the University of Notre Dame.

-Her recent solo exhibitions were at Forum Gallery New York and Los Angeles, the Indianapolis Museum of Art, Indianapolis, IN and at the Mexican Fine Arts Museum, Chicago, IL.
-Her work was also included in Larger than Life: Women Artists Making it Big at Susquehanna Art Museum in Harrisburg, PA (2003), Recent Acquisitions at Mexican Fine Arts Museum in Chicago (2002), Obsessive Drawing at Delaware Center for Contemporary Arts (2001), Timely and Timeless at the Aldrich Museum in Connecticut (1994) and Transitional Objects: Contemporary Still Life at the Neuburger Museum of Art, Purchase College, New York (2006–07)
+Her recent solo exhibitions include shows at Forum Gallery in New York and in Los Angeles, the Indianapolis Museum of Art, Indianapolis and at the National Museum of Mexican Art, Chicago.
+Her work was also included in Larger than Life: Women Artists Making it Big at Susquehanna Art Museum in Harrisburg PA (2003); Nuestras Historias, Stories of Mexican Identity at the National Museum of Mexican Art in Chicago (2014); The Female Gaze at the Pennsylvania Academy of Fine Arts in Philadelphia; Obsessive Drawing at Delaware Center for Contemporary Arts (2001); Timely and Timeless at the Aldrich Museum in Connecticut (1994) and Transitional Objects: Contemporary Still Life at the Neuburger Museum of Art, Purchase College, New York (2006–07).

 With striking color and theatrical compositions, Tomasula’s artwork is influenced by an aesthetic of the Mexican diaspora, especially of altar painting, as well as by ‘new materialist’ writers.
 As an artist she seeks to create images that give visual form to the elusive sensation of being, of embodiment, and of relation with the world.
 She brings simple objects such as fruit and flowers together to create metaphorical, poetic works.
 The seemingly inanimate objects take on the vibrancy of evocative, sensual characteristics.